AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 containing the function declarations in the C source code to ensure type safety.
 However, we typically write these kernel functions in Fortran because of the native multi-dimensional array support by Fortran.
-As we have seen in Section \ `15 <#sec:basics:mfiter>`__, these Fortran functions take C pointers and view them as multi-dimensional arrays of the shape specified by the additional integer arguments.
+As we have seen in the section on :ref:`sec:basics:mfiter`, these Fortran functions take C pointers and view them as multi-dimensional arrays of the shape specified by the additional integer arguments.
-Note that Fortran takes arguments by reference unless the value keyword is used.
-So an integer argument on the Fortran side matches an integer pointer on the  side.
-Thanks to Fortran 2003, function name mangling is easily achieved by declaring the Fortran function as bind(c).
+Note that Fortran takes arguments by reference unless the :fortran:`value` keyword is used.
+So an integer argument on the Fortran side matches an integer pointer on the C++ side.
+Thanks to Fortran 2003, function name mangling is easily achieved by declaring the Fortran function as :fortran:`bind(c)`.

- provides many macros for passing an FArrayBox’s data into Fortran/C. For example
+AMReX provides many macros for passing an FArrayBox’s data into Fortran/C. For example

+.. highlight:: c++

 ::